New panel of cell-based tests may help screen potential treatments

 Share article via email

-Illustration of scientist in a lab.
+Illustration of a scientist working with vials, dishes, and fluids in a lab.

 Ncardia has launched a panel of ready-to-use cell-based assays to simplify the screening and selection of treatment candidates for neurodegenerative diseases, including Parkinson’s disease.